R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: The R2H Benchmark

 \subsection{Respond to Dialog History Task}

+task, I think that is a stand alone task.
 Respond to Dialog History (RDH) Task focuses on evaluating the accuracy and completeness of the response from helper agents.
-The helper agent is challenged with understanding the dialog history and respond to help the task performer based on information about the task and environment in the form of image sequences.
+The helper agent is challenged with understanding the dialog history and responds to help the task performer based on information about the task and environment in the form of image sequences.
+We developed environment-specific scripts to generate the image sequence which is introduced in Section \ref{adapting_dataset}.
 After the responses $\hat{r}_i$ generated, they will be concatenated with all available human dialog history $h_{i-1} = {\{ q_0, r_0, \dots, q_{i-1}, r_{i-1} \}}$ in the corresponding trajectory before the inquiries $q_i$ from human task performers.
-As a result, generated response from the helper agent forms a new dialog history $\hat{h} = \{h_{i-1}, q_i, \hat{r}_i\}$ which becomes the input to the task performer.
+As a result, the generated response from the helper agent forms a new dialog history $\hat{h} = \{h_{i-1}, q_i, \hat{r}_i\}$ which becomes the input to the task performer.

-R2H benchmark adopts Sate-Of-The-Art open-sourced performer agents for each vision-and-language navigation dataset.
-The task performer agent is pre-trained on the original training set with human dialogs $h_i$ including the response from the human helper $r_i$ and predict actions based on $\hat{h}$ for completing the task.
-Therefore, the progress and success made by the task performer can be seen as a test of the accuracy and completeness of the responses generated by the task performer agent.